jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 If you are writing your own custom application that is separate from the Alfresco and Share WARs you don't need the Alfresco Maven SDK.
 But if you intend to write code that runs within either of those web applications, the Alfresco Maven SDK is where you need to start.

 A quick word about versions.
-This tutorial assumes you are using Alfresco Maven SDK 3.0.0.
-The version you use may depend on which version of Alfresco you want to use.
-Check the [Alfresco SDK Compatability Matrix](http://docs.alfresco.com/community/concepts/alfresco-sdk-compatibility.html) to be sure.
-If you are using a version older than 4.x you'll have to use the old Ant-based SDK.
+This tutorial assumes you are using Alfresco Maven SDK 3.0.1 which works with Alfresco 4.2.7 and higher.
+If you are using a version of Alfresco newer than 4.0 but older than 4.2.7 you can use an older version of the SDK.
+You can use SDK 2.x with this and other tutorials if you must, but you'll almost surely be affected by some differences.
+If you are using a version of Alfresco older than 4.x you'll have to use the old Ant-based SDK.
 The rest of this document won't apply to you.

 Now you have a high-level understanding of Apache Maven, AMPs, and the Alfresco Maven SDK.
 It's time to see them in action.